talha-shafqat/leanix-k8s-connector/README.md

 The CronJob is configured to run every minute and spins up a new pod of the LeanIX Kubernetes Connector.
 As mentioned in the overview the connector creates the `kubernetes.ldif` file and logs into the `leanix-k8s-connector.log` file.

-Currently two storage backend types are natively supported by the connector.
+Currently, two storage backend types are natively supported by the connector.

 - file
 - azureblob